stevecorona/omniauth-heello/README.md

 **This project is abandonded— I no longer work for Twitpic/Heello.
-It's probably not a good idea to use this.**\
+It's probably not a good idea to use this.**

 **Heello is dead.
 This is just a relic from the past.
-Move on :) **
+Move on!**

 # Omniauth strategy for Heello